You-Gao/Blog/_fun/2025-03-07-eternal-sunshine.md

 # Eternal Sunshine of the Spotless Mind

 The film that finally made me revamp this section to include everything that I find fun instead of games.
-What really drew me into writing something about it and actually thinking I have something is what I thought to myself in the first minute or two of the movie.
+What really drew me into writing about it and thinking I have something, is what I thought to myself in the first minute or two of the movie.
 Which was: "This Joel person and this Clementine person have met before.
 I think the plot here is that even after erasure, their internal feelings led them to Montauk Beach, as they were fated lovers".
 I was right, or at least somewhat correct, which gave me some confidence to keep going down this path.
 The main things I am writing about for this review are the two main characters, Joel and Clementine.

 ## Joel Barish and His Journal